SNH48Live/KVM48/README.md

 ## Roadmap

+### Native M3U8 VOD support

-- Currently, when encountering M3U8 VOD URLs (from Yizhibo), KVM48 simply downloads them to disk like the MP4 VODs, rendering them useless.
+Currently, when encountering M3U8 VOD URLs (from Yizhibo), KVM48 simply downloads them to disk like the MP4 VODs, rendering them useless.
 This is apparently not ideal.

 I have already written an HLS downloader, [caterpillar](https://github.com/zmwangx/caterpillar) (which is based on FFmpeg, but parallelized and more resilient to crappy streams), in the past.
 The problem is integration: aria2c and caterpillar both produce helpful progress bars, but mixing the output streams of these two would be a nightmare.

 A basic plan here is to implement multiplexing through tmux.

+### Livestream monitoring and recording

+This is somewhat out of scope, but not hard to implement once we've figured out multiplexing.

 ## Reporting bugs